MonaNaamani/Programming-Notes/programming.md

 - center: Items are centered vertically within the container.
 - baseline: Items are aligned based on their baseline.

 The `align-content` property is used to control the spacing between flex lines (rows or columns) when there is extra space on the cross axis.
 It only applies when flex items wrap into multiple lines.
-Available values are similar to justify-content:
+Available values are similar to justify-content.

 #### Flex Item Order and Alignment